Information & Advice For Arrhythmia Patients

 Am I entitled to Disability Living Allowance?

 Contact the Welfare Benefits Office in your area and they will help advise and complete the forms if appropriate.
-You can also get further information from the government website here.

 Can I obtain any financial help as I am unable to leave my partner, who needs a carer?